 a person who delivers a speech

 Hambo said, “Yo’ wife is uh born

-coarse food (especially for livestock) composed of entire plants or the leaves and stalks of a cereal crop
+coarse food composed of plants or leaves and stalks

 fodder under the big tree near the porch and the mule was usually around the store like the other citizens.